milkpirate/eagle-cad/README.md

-# eagle-pcd
+# eagle-cad
-Eagle CAD (mostly 6.1.0) files.
-PCB development, could also contain code snippets.
+For this PCB development Eagle CAD v6.1.0 was heavily used.
+Could also contain code snippets.